pocoloko/idena-shared-node-guide/README.md

 From watching the resource usage while validation was ongoing (after finishing my own validation of course), idena-go node is definitely the most resource hungry, on the other hand HAProxy and idena-node-proxy don't use any significant resources at all.

-It is recommended to restart the node often as it tends to hog up RAM, so I would set up a cron job under the user where the node is installed to run `pm2 restart idena-go` at a convenient time every 24hrs.
+It is recommended to restart the node often as it tends to hog up RAM, so I would set up a cron job under the user where the node is installed to run `pm2 restart idena-go` at a convenient time every 24hrs or so.

 ---